SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/tutorials/DOM_Getting_Started_With_DOM.md

    At this point, you cannot see the created event records yet.
 For this, you need to add a table listing all event records in the app.
 This table will use a GQI query.

-1. Go back to edit mode and create the query:
+1. Go back to edit mode, start editing the page again, and create a query:

    1. Expand the *Queries* section in the data pane.